 For the average consumer, the native address book app is likely to be sufficient.
 However, for the business user they fall short in a quite a few ways.

-1. Increase business productivity
+1. Increase day-to-day business productivity

 2. Avoid data loss